frickm/dustingetz.github.com/_posts/2012-10-09-can-haskell-prove-that-a-program-will-not-crash.md

 so given an expression that is not ⊥ and is not inside IO, this expression cannot "crash" unless said error condition is defined on the expression's type.

 so in effect, an expression of type `int -> int`, will only crash in the same ways that math can 'crash' on pencil and paper.

+Which means that if we're reasonably confident that our program isn't ⊥ (do you really worry about the halting problem in your business application?), if your program passes the type checker, *it will not crash. ever.*